 The other key trend in Analytics is the adoption of open source platforms like R. R is versatile, can be customised as required and is free of cost, which accounts for its rising popularity over proprietary software like SAS.

 In conclusion, there is a significant shift in how we leverage data to meet our objectives.
 Exciting new Analytics technologies are emerging—and in some cases, converging—to help organisations drive innovation and make smarter decisions with insights based on more than just structured, static data.

-To know more about business analytics trainings, or business analytics certification in india, you may visit www.imarticus.org
+To know more about business analytics training, or business analytics certification in India, you may visit www.imarticus.org

 By Sameer Dhanrajani